Professor Rez Kabir

 Phone: +31 53 489 5477

 Rez Kabir holds a Ph.D. degree in Finance and Master degrees in Economics and Business Administration.
+He joined the Faculty of Business, Management and Social Sciences in 2009.
 He has wide-ranging experience in international education and research.
 His main academic interests are on corporate finance, corporate governance, capital market research and investments.